NOTICE OF PRIVACY PRACTICES

 U.S. Department of Health and Human Services

 233 N. Michigan Ave., Suite 240

 Chicago, IL 60601

-Caro Community Hospital must notify you following the discovery of a breach of unsecured PHI.
+McLaren Caro Region must notify you following the discovery of a breach of unsecured PHI.
 The Hospital will provide this notice in written form by first-class mail, or alternatively, by email if you have agreed to receive such notices electronically.
 If the Hospital has insufficient or out-of-date contact information for ten or more individuals involved in the breach, the Hospital must provide substitute notice by either posting the notice on the home page of our web site or by providing the notice in major print or broadcast media where you likely reside.
 If the Hospital has insufficient or out-of-date contact information for fewer than ten individuals, the Hospital may provide substitute notice by an alternative form of written, telephone, or other means.
 The Hospital will provide these notifications without unreasonable delay and in no case later that 60 days following the discovery of a breach and must include, to the extent possible, a description of the breach, a description of the types of information that were involved in the breach, the steps you should take to protect yourself from potential harm, a brief description of what the Hospital is doing to investigate, mitigate harm and prevent further breaches, as well as contact information for the Hospital.
 Additionally, for substitute notice proved via web posting or major print or broadcast media, the notification will include a toll-free number for you to contact the Hospital to determine if your protected PHI was involved in the breach.